Bahaa29/commend-line-interpreter/README.md

 # commend-line-interpreter
 This project by

-  -Bahaa elsayed mohy
+  # Bahaa elsayed mohy

-  -mohamed sayed
+  # Mohamed sayed

-  -Mohamed mahmoud
+  # Mohamed mahmoud

-Description
+# Description

     In this assignment, you will write a Command Line Interpreter (CLI) for your operating system.
 Your CLI should prompt the user to enter the input through the keyboard.
 After a sequence of characters is entered followed by a return, the string is parsed and the indicated